yafraorg/pythondiscordbot/README.md

 ## Configuration
 Use different prefixes if you run multiple bots in one guild/server.
 Register the bot's separately and use their tokens.

+In order to start the bot while the system starts, copy as sudo the systemd file discordbot.service into /etc/systemd/system and reboot (or systemctl start discordbot).
+Adjust the ExecStart and User.